dancer1325/jakartaee-tutorial/src/main/antora/modules/supporttechs/pages/transactions/Overview/README.md

 ---

 # Notes
-* All the related examples are in 'javaee-tutorial examples' under 'TODO: Check' folder
+* All the related examples are in 'javaee-tutorial examples' OR 'jakartaee-tutorial-examples' under 'TODO: Check' folder